Hrishi18162/vendor-reliability-backend/README.md

 ---

-## Configure PostgreSQL
+## 🗄️ Configure PostgreSQL

-Create the database:
+Create the PostgreSQL database:

 ```text
 vendor_reliability_db
 ```

-Configure connection using environment variables.
+Configure the database connection using your environment configuration.

+Do not publish database passwords or credentials.

 ---

-## Run the Backend
+## ▶️ Run the Backend

+Start the FastAPI development server:

 ```bash
 python -m uvicorn app.main:app --reload
 ```

-Backend runs at:
+The backend will normally run at:

 ```text
 http://127.0.0.1:8000